 The statute of limitations can bring an end to even the strongest paralysis injury claim.
 A skilled paralysis injury lawyer in Altoona could help a plaintiff comply with this important deadline.

 Because of the potential for life-long care, the cost of living with paralysis can be high.
 When these injuries occur due to another’s negligence, the injury victim should not have to shoulder the exorbitant cost of medical treatment.

 You may have the right to pursue damages against the person or injury that caused your paralysis.
 An experienced Altoona paralysis injury lawyer could guide you through the process, from filing suit to negotiating a settlement.
-To get started, contact us schedule your consultation with the personal injury lawyers at Marcus & Mack today.
+To get started, contact us and schedule your consultation with the personal injury lawyers at Marcus & Mack today.